DidrikF/dat510-assignment2/README.md

-# dat510-assignment2
+# dat510-assignment2 - Cryptosystem

-## Implementing crypto system involving Elliptic Curve Diffie-Hellman key exchage, a Blum Blum Shub CSPSRN and AES to send encrypted messages between client and server
+## Implementing cryptosystem involving Elliptic Curve Diffie-Hellman key exchage, a Blum Blum Shub CSPSRN and AES to send encrypted messages between client and server

 ### The contents of the directory